Parotid pleomorphic adenoma: myxoid type

 Multiple smears prepared from the FNA of the right parotid gland show ductal epithelial and myoepithelial cells situated in a fibromyxoid stroma.
 Some of the cells show plasmacytoid pattern.
 The appearances are those of a pleomorphic adenoma.

-Pleomorphic adenomas account for 70-80% of benign salivary gland tumours and are especially common in the parotid gland, and are most often located in the superficial lobe.
+Pleomorphic adenomas account for 70-80% of benign salivary gland tumors and are especially common in the parotid gland, and are most often located in the superficial lobe.

 Three histological types have been described: